 Minimum ground levels can be addressed by sloping the site around the perimeter away from the building so that water does not drain underneath it.

 Trenching may be necessary to achieve access to the underfloor space.

-If an extension is proposed where the existing floor level is lower than permitted under a Building Code compliance document, but there is no evidence of damage from subfloor moisture, apply to build to the existing floor level as an Alternative Solution and specify timber with a higher level of treatment or natural durability.
+If an extension is proposed where the existing floor level is lower than permitted under a Building Code Acceptable Solution, but there is no evidence of damage from subfloor moisture, apply to build to the existing floor level as an Alternative Solution and specify timber with a higher level of treatment or natural durability.